Birth Doula Support Packages

 Frequently Asked Questions

-Why do you support only planned home or birth centre births?
+Why do you primarily support home, birth centre, and select hospital births?

 What if I need to transfer to hospital?